vohvelikissa/vohvelikissa.github.io/README.md

 - [X] buy a livebootable usb stick

 The process to get NixOS working was really god damn easy.

+I am no longer limited by the bounds of my body for I have become god.

 ## You shouldn't be able to be in a position of power if you are very much out of touch with reality to the point where you think that homelessness doesn't exist and that people just choose to be poor and choose to live in really bad conditions